MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/quickstart-python.md

 ---
-title: Quickstart - Python client library
+title: Quickstart - Azure SDK for Python
 titleSuffix: Azure Cosmos DB for Table
 description: Deploy a Python web application that uses the Azure SDK for Python to interact with Azure Cosmos DB for Table data in this quickstart.
 author: seesharprun